Take Me to Your World / I Don't Wanna Play House

 Take Me to Your World / I Don't Wanna Play House is a studio album by American country artist Tammy Wynette.
 It was released in January 1968 via Epic Records and contained 11 tracks.
 It was the third studio album of Wynette's career.
-The album featured several new recordings as well as covers of previously-recorded material.
+The album featured several new recordings as well as covers of previously recorded material.
 Among the new recordings were two singles, which both topped the American country chart: "I Don't Wanna Play House" and "Take Me to Your World".
 The album itself reached the top five of the American country LP's chart in 1968.
 It received positive reviews from several publications following its release.

 Background, content and recording

 Tammy Wynette had recently broken through as a country music artist with the top five single, "Your Good Girl's Gonna Go Bad", and a number one duet with David Houston, "My Elusive Dreams".
 Epic issued two studio albums of her material up to this point.
 Both were released in 1967 and her previous albums most contained covers of songs.
 With producer Billy Sherrill, Wynette recorded the tracks for her third studio album between June and October 1967.
-The tracks were cut by Sherrill at the Columbia Studio, located in Nashville, Tennessee.
+The tracks were cut by Sherrill at the Columbia Studios, located in Nashville, Tennessee.
 Engineer Lou Bradley recalled that the album's sound was built around the way Wynette sang the material.
 "I think the dynamics Billy [Sherrill] got evolved from Billy makin' the band play to Tammy.
 She'd sing the verses soft, and when she belted, he'd make the musicians play to that.
 That was just her way of singin," Bradley recalled.

 Her third album consisted of 11 tracks.
 For this album, only three songs on the album were covers: Norma Jean's "Jackson Ain't a Very Big Town", Johnnie Ray's "Cry" and Bobbie Gentry's "Ode to Billie Joe".
 Sherrill envisioned Wynette performing "Cry" as a spoken recitation, but she disagreed.
 The remaining eight tracks were new recordings.
 Three of these songs were penned by both Billy Sherrill and Glenn Sutton: "I Don't Wanna Play House", "Take Me to Your World" and "Good".
 Other new songs included "It's My Way", "Broadminded", "The Phone Call", "Fuzzy Wuzzy Ego" and "(Or) Is It Love".